harryprince/getting-started-with-sparkr/contribute.md

     * Click the "edit this page" button on the sidebar

-    * Make the changes using github's in-page editor and save.
+    * Make and save your changes using github's in-page editor.

     * Submit a pull request including a brief description of your changes e.g. "fixed typo"

-    * If you make significant changes, include the phrase "I assign the copyright of this contribution to Daniel Emaasit" - I need this so I can publish the printed book.
+    * If you make significant changes, include the phrase "I assign the copyright of this contribution to Daniel Emaasit" - I need this to publish the printed book.

-* If you have any suggestions, comments, or there's something confusing in the book, please [contact me](mailto:daniel.emaasit@gmail.com).
+* If you have any suggestions, comments, or reviews about the book, please don't hesitate to [contact me](mailto:daniel.emaasit@gmail.com).